MarianoAkaMery/Flutter-Discord-OAuth2-Web/README.md

 2. Click the "Login With Discord OAuth2" button to initiate the authentication process.

 3. Once authenticated, the app will fetch user information including email and identity.
+4.
+## Error Troubleshooting 🛠️

+### 1. Invalid Redirect URI Error

+**Error Message:** When trying to authenticate, you might encounter an "Invalid Redirect URI" error.

+**Possible Causes:**
+- The Redirect URI you provided in your Discord Developer Portal does not match the one used in your Flutter app.

+**Troubleshooting Steps:**
+- Double-check the Redirect URI you set in the "OAuth2 Redirects" section of your Discord Developer Portal.
+- Ensure that the Redirect URI in your Flutter app's code (`lib/main.dart`) matches the one set in the portal.

+### 2. Missing User Information After Authentication

+**Error Message:** After successful authentication, the app does not fetch the expected user information.

+**Possible Causes:**
+- Incorrect API endpoint or scope configuration.
+- Network issues preventing the app from fetching data.

+**Troubleshooting Steps:**
+- Review your API endpoint URLs and ensure they are correctly configured in your app (`lib/main.dart`).
+- Verify that the OAuth2 scopes you selected in the portal cover the required access.
+- Check your network connectivity to ensure the app can make HTTP requests.

+### 3. CORS (Cross-Origin Resource Sharing) Error

+**Error Message:** You encounter a CORS error when attempting to authenticate or fetch data.

+**Possible Causes:**
+- The server hosting your Flutter app and the OAuth2 callback URL have mismatched origins.

+**Troubleshooting Steps:**
+- Make sure that the origins for your Flutter app and OAuth2 callback URL match.
+For local testing, you can use `'http://localhost:8080'`.
+- Check the server configuration to ensure it allows cross-origin requests from your app's origin.

+### 4. Discord API Errors

+**Error Message:** You receive errors from the Discord API when trying to exchange authorization code for tokens or fetching user data.

+**Possible Causes:**
+- Incorrect token exchange or API request implementation.
+- Invalid or expired tokens.

+**Troubleshooting Steps:**
+- Review your code for token exchange (`_loginWithDiscord` function) and API requests.
+Ensure you follow the correct syntax and headers as per Discord's documentation.
+- If you're encountering token issues, ensure that you're exchanging the authorization code for tokens correctly.
+- Check the expiration time of tokens and implement token refreshing if necessary.

+If you encounter any other issues or errors, don't hesitate to seek help from the Flutter community or refer to the Discord API documentation for more details.

 ## Notes 📝